iurilandolt/push_swap/README.md

           	return (a);
           }

-to keep things simple i decided to break down my validation process in two steps, the first step only checks if `**argv` is composed singularly of characters valid to later build a list/array of `ints`;
+To keep things simple i decided to break down my validation process in two steps, the first step only checks if `**argv` is composed singularly of characters valid to later build a list/array of `ints`;

-these would be only: `digits`, `+` and `-`.
+These would be only: `digits`, `+` and `-`.

-before the second step of my validation, looking for dupes and checking if the list is sorted,
+Before the second step of my validation, looking for dupes and checking if the list is sorted,

-i first create my list, and populate it using `atoi()`, to convert each string of digits in **argv into a node with a value on my list;
+ We first create a list, and populate it using `atoi()`, to convert each string of digits in **argv into a node with a value on my list;

 (it's easier to do this validation to a list of ints than to an array of strings (: )